Empty-nesting. Down-sizing. Escape to the country. How to manage a life transition by travelling light with Feng Shui.

 Settled into my cat-sitting role after leaving my flat I have cause to visit the storage unit.
 The doors slide open and reveal my belongings piled high.

 I’m immediately hit with the thought: “Why?
 I get that the storage unit is to be a stepping stone and provide me with security for the future but it’s costing me money, for an indefinite period.
 Besides I don’t know whether my next home will suit the modern furniture I have.”
-And with that higher perspective that time can bring I went online and sold off the lot.
+And with that higher perspective that the passage of time brings, I went online and sold off the lot.

 Eight boxes of personal effects remained and umpteen boxes of vision board teaching materials.
 I split them between the garages of two friends.
 My clothes and my office travelled with me, fitting snuggly into my car.
 Then I let the storage unit go …